telefab/telefab-website/wordpress/wp-content/plugins/user-role-editor/readme.txt

 I am ready to answer on your questions about plugin usage.
 Use [plugin page comments](http://www.shinephp.com/user-role-editor-wordpress-plugin/) for that.

 == Upgrade Notice ==

-= [4.40] 31.01.2018 =
+= [4.63] 11.07.2022 =
-* Update: use wp_roles() function from WordPress API instead of initializing $wp_roles global variable directly.
-* Fix: Bug was introduced by version 4.37 with users recalculation for "All" tab after excluding users with "administrator" role.
-Code worked incorrectly for Japanese locale.
+* Update: Marked as compatible with WordPress 6.1
+* Update: Few notices (e.g. "Constant FILTER_SANITIZE_STRING is deprecated") was fixed for better compatibility with PHP 8.1.
+* Update: URE does not try to deactivate itself in case another instance is active, just shows notice and stops execution.